-A. As to the Malmedy massacre and the question of weather I ever checked into the investigation other than those matters, I did not.
+I did not.
 I thought that such investigation that was going on was sufficient to the purpose.
-And in a way, it had become political and when one of these matters becomes political, it is rather hopeless in a military way.
+And it, in a way, had become political, and when one of these matters becomes political, it is rather hopeless in a military way.
 This factor plays a great part in a lot of this.
-The minute you turn the political factor on this, why everything is right on one side and everything is wrong on the other.
-It's a very unfortunate thing, particularly in a democracy that such affairs as that build up and I thought it was very much to the credit of the British government that they did not have to undergo such a performance as we did.
+The moment you turn the political factor on this, why, everything is right on one side and everything is wrong on the other.
+It's a very unfortunate thing, particularly in a democracy, that such affairs as that build up, and I thought it was very much to the credit of the British government that they did not have to undergo such a performance as we did.
 It seemed almost in many cases that the greater our success, the more severe later on were the criticisms of it.

-Q. 13.
-The sharpest statement you sent to General Eisenhower during the war was over the failure of his headquarters to better anticipate civilian supply needs in Belgium and France in the winter of 1944-45.
-As a result of this failure, they asked to dip into Army stockpiles.
+13. The sharpest statement you sent to General Eisenhower during the war was over the failure of his headquarters to better anticipate civilian supply needs in Belgium and France in the winter of 1944-45.
+As a result of this failure, they asked to dip into army stockpiles.
 Any comment on this?
 Was it largely an administrative matter?

-A. As to civilian supply needs in Belgium and France, my recollection of the matter is somewhat limited naturally as I had so many irons in the fire at that time and I was turning to the Pacific.
-In order to shorten the time of distribution, the supply buildup in what you might call Army dumps was treated directly from the supplies coming into Antwerp.
-Instead of a great supply base being developed in Antwerp and then from there supplies sent to various Army dumps, to save time they omitted that as I recall and went directly through Antwerp to the Army dumps without the subdivision of supplies being made at Antwerp.
-Well, when the battle of the Bulge developed, that of course threw this whole cutoff procedure out of gear and made a very dangerous situation because they no longer could ship the supplies directly out the way they were and it posed a most difficult question.
-As is often the case, it looks easy to do a thing by a short cut but it proves almost calamitous if the enemy tends to his business.
+As to civilian supply needs in Belgium and France, my recollection of the matter is somewhat limited, naturally, as I had so many irons in the fire and I was turning to the Pacific.
+In order to shorten the time of distribution, the supply buildup in what you might call army dumps was treated directly from the supplies coming in to Antwerp.
+Instead of a great supply base being developed in Antwerp, and then from there supplies sent to various army dumps, to save time they omitted that, as I recall, and went directly through Antwerp to the army dumps without the subdivision of supplies being made at Antwerp.
+Well, when the battle of the Bulge developed, that, of course, threw this whole cutoff procedure out of gear and made a very dangerous situation, because they no longer could ship the supplies directly out the way they were and it posed a most difficult question.
+As is often the 394 ☆ case, it looks easy to do a thing by a short cut, but it proves almost calamitous if the enemy tends to his business.

-Q. 14.
-Another pointed statement was sent in the summer of 1944 when you felt that General Smith and other members of Eisenhower's rear echelon were failing to keep you in touch with the developing military situation.
-Did you lose track of the battle for several days around the first of September 1944?
+14. Another pointed statement was sent in the summer of 1944 when you felt that General Smith and other members of Eisenhower's rear echelon were failing to keep you in touch with the developing military situation.
+Did you lose track of the battle for several days round the first of September 1944?

-A. I don't recall this incident.
+I don't recall this incident.

-Q. 15.
-You were rather barbed in your remarks in January 1945 when a truck of the 28th Division containing codes was stolen.
-You felt that the "busting" of the corporal who left his truck to get some food and the relief of the signal officer was rather mild punishment for something which might have forced you to change the whole cryptographic set-up.
+15. You were rather barbed in your remarks in January 1945, when a truck of the Twenty-eighth Division containing codes was stolen.
+You felt that the "busting" of the corporal who left his truck to get some food, and the relief of the signal officer was rather mild punishment for something which might have forced you to change the whole cryptographic set-up.
 Do you recall this incident?

-A. I do recall that, and I did not think they understood what a terrific mess that was going to make for us in this country and I thought a better example should have been made in order to preclude any similar happening abroad.
+I do recall that, and I did not think they understood what a terrific mess that was going to make of things for us in this country, and I thought a better example should have been made in order to preclude any similar happening abroad.